voidabhi/hb-api/README.md

 });
 ```

-### Contribution
+### Contributing

-Open to issues and Feel free to send a pull request for new features or fixing existing issue!
+- Please use the [issue tracker](https://github.com/voidabhi/hb-api/issues) to report any bugs or file feature requests.

 ### License